-At the top of the Google organic search results for “crowdsourcing examples” are several blogs that feature the building bricks toy maker LEGO.
-It has not always been the successful company it is today.
-In October 2004, four years before the LEGO Ideas crowdsourcing initiative, the company was in deep trouble.
+Top Google search results for “crowdsourcing success stories” will include several blogs that feature the building bricks toy maker LEGO.
+However, it has not always been the successful company it is today.
+Not so long ago the company was in deep trouble.
 It had lost its way and had no clear idea of who it was or what products it should offer.
-Read on to learn how LEGO found crowdsourcing opens corporate management and NPD (new product development) to insights and ideas from people who may lack business experience, but are keen brand supporters.
+Read on to learn how LEGO found crowdsourcing opens corporate management and NPD (new product development) to insights and ideas from people who may lack business experience, but are keen brand supporters and contributed to putting LEGO among the top success stories of crowdsourcing examples.

 A toxic combination of factors almost led LEGO to bankruptcy by 2004.
 They had tried to innovate in the face of changing market conditions, though suffered from unforeseen circumstances and unintended consequences.
 It is a situation many companies and business leaders find themselves in today due to the pace of new technology and the ongoing disruption in so many product and service sectors.
 What did LEGO do next that is worth following?
 How did they reinvent product innovation to achieve value growth?